This post contains affiliate links for your convenience. View our full disclosure policy here.

 Also, phonemic awareness is strictly auditory.

 Why is Phonemic Awareness Important?

 According to the National Reading Panel, phonemic awareness is an important component of effective reading instruction.
-So important, in fact, that it has been labeled the number one predictor in how likely a child is to success in reading.
+So important, in fact, that it has been labeled the number one predictor of how likely a child is to succeed in reading.